Argentina Energy Information

 Total Energy Consumption

-Per capita consumption in Argentina is the second highest in Latin America after Chile (1.8 toe/cap).
-Electricity demand per capita is around 2 800 kWh/cap (2019).
+Per capita consumption in Argentina (1.7 toe/cap in 2021) is the second highest in South America after Chile.
+These higher levels are mainly due to space heating needs.
+Electricity demand per capita is around 2 850 kWh/cap (2021).

 Interactive Chart Argentina Total Energy Consumption